czbiohub-sf/yogo/README.md

   - turn `if __name__ ==  __main__` sanity checks into tests
   - profile forward/backward passes
   - test MPS (why was it converging so poorly?)

+### Miscelaneous Notes

+- Using the M1 chip's MPS accelerator seems to either
+  - not converge, basically at all
+  - error out with aa note requesting we report to PyTorch